Prague, Czech Republic

 Cyrus Chargari, Radiation Oncologist, Pitié Salpêtrière University Hospital (FR)

-• Teach about principles of 3D image-based EBRT and brachytherapy including techniques and treatment planning in gynaecological cancer
+• Provide foundational knowledge of 3D image-based EBRT and brachytherapy techniques

-• Provide understanding of commissioning, quality assurance, principles of planning, plan evaluation and reporting of 2D and 3D brachytherapy with focus on cervical cancer
+• Build understanding of commissioning processes, quality assurance, treatment planning principles, plan evaluation and reporting in both 2D and 3D brachytherapy

-• Introduce 3D image-based (adaptive) target concepts of GTV, CTV and PTV including both EBRT and brachytherapy with focus on cervical cancer
+• Introduce adaptive 3D image-based target concepts of GTV, CTV and PTV, in both EBRT and brachytherapy

-• Provide an overview on radiation therapy (external radiation and brachytherapy) and clinical outcome in gynaecological cancers.
+• Provide a comprehensive overview of radiotherapy approaches and clinical outcome in gynaecological cancers.

 COURSE CONTENT